AndypSheridan/battleships-1977/README.md

 <br>

 #### **Target Audiences:**
-* People who like casual gaming​.
+* People who like the classic Battleships​ game.
-* People who are looking for a simple yet challenging endless jumping game.
+* People who are looking for a science-fiction-based take on the classic game.
-* People looking for a browser-based game.
+* People looking for an online version of the game.
-* Aspiring developers looking for clearly-written JavaScript code and simple but effective logic.
+* Aspiring coders looking for a simple but effective code.

 ​
 #### **User Stories:**